Alfred Hutton: Family

 His other brother, Edward Thomas Hutton (died 1849), was the father of Sir Edward Hutton KCMG.

 Collections

 Hutton bequeathed his fine collection of fencing and duelling literature, with some admirable specimens of oriental sword-cutlery, to the Victoria and Albert Museum.
-At least 276 books from his collection of fencing books - Hutton Bequest - can be found in the National Art Library in the V&A Museum.
+371 books from his collection of fencing books - Hutton Bequest - can be found in the National Art Library in the V&A Museum.
 Most volumes bound for Hutton are in vellum, with red leather lettering pieces on the upper covers and backs.
 Upper covers are gold blocked with Hutton's name in Gothic type and his armorial crest.

 Further collections of books formerly owned by him are the Corble Collection, located at the Universiteitsbibliotheek at the Katholieke Universiteit Leuven, and the Emil Fick Library, located at the Livrustkammaren (Sweden).

 Commemorations

 In May 2013 the Forteza Western martial arts studio in Chicago commemorated Hutton via the dedication of the Captain Alfred Hutton Lounge, incorporating a library, research center, museum of historical swords and weapons, art gallery of 19th century fencing prints and a social space.